Autism and Play

 Children are happier and healthier when they are given the freedom to engage in physical activity, stimulate their senses and connect with nature through outdoor play.
 For autistic children in particular, the outdoor environment teaches essential life skills, regulates the mind and body and improves readiness for learning.

-It is therefore important that play spaces are designed to include, challenge and engage children of all abilities, allowing them to enjoy the many proven benefits of being outdoors through physical, nature, and sensory play.
+It is therefore important that play spaces are designed to include, gently challenge and engage children of all abilities, allowing them to enjoy the many proven benefits of being outdoors through physical, nature, and sensory play.

 Physical